-Updated on October 26th, 2020 by Aristofanis Papadatos
+Updated on October 7th, 2022 by Nikolaos Sismanis

-AWR is primarily a regulated water utility business, which serves 261,000 customers in California.
-It also has a regulated electric utility business in California and a non-regulated business in which it provides services for water distribution and wastewater collection in eleven military bases in the U.S.
+AWR is primarily a regulated water utility business that serves ~263,000 customers in California.
+It also has a regulated electric utility business in California and a non-regulated business in which it provides services for water distribution and wastewater collection on 11 military bases in the U.S.

-The regulated water utility business is by far the most important division, as it generates 67% of the total revenues of the company.
-Due to considerable consolidation in the water utility industry in recent years, there are only 11 publicly-owned water utilities in the U.S. right now.
+The regulated water utility business is by far the most important division, as it generates ~70% of the total revenues of the company.

 Source: Investor Presentation

 While the regulated water business generates most of the revenues of AWR, the non-regulated business that provides services to water and wastewater systems on military bases is significant as well.
 AWR has signed 50-year contracts with the military bases, and thus, it has secured a reliable and recurring stream of revenues.

 Utility stocks are slow-growth companies.
 They spend enormous amounts on the expansion and maintenance of their infrastructure, and thus, they accumulate high debt loads.

 As a result, they rely on the regulatory authorities to approve rate hikes every year.
 These rate hikes aim to help utilities service their debt, but they usually result in modest growth of revenue and earnings.